 High levels of attendance in school are crucial to every child’s educational progress.
-As a school team, we are working hard to ensure that our overall attendance doesn't drop below 97%.
+As a school team, we are working hard to ensure that our overall attendance improves.
 To do this, we need your support in ensuring that your child is at Woodstock Primary Academy every day and most importantly, on time.
 Once a child’s attendance drops below 95%, they are at risk of falling behind in their learning and miss crucial steps in their progress and attainment.

 Registers are taken at 8.50am with a child marked as late (code L) if they arrive after this time until 9.15am.
 Arrival after 9.15am is recorded as unauthorised (code U) when registers close unless evidence is supplied that the lateness was due to a medical appointment (code U).
 Persistent lateness is monitored and affects the child’s overall attendance.

 Student attendance is monitored on a daily and weekly basis.
 If your child’s attendance remains unsatisfactory and despite support from the Academy staff, a discussion will be held with the Senior Education Welfare Officer (Trust).
 Parents/carers have a legal duty to ensure that their child receives an education suitable to the child’s age, ability and aptitude and any special needs and the only reasons for absence should be through illness or an exceptional circumstance for example